RiotGames/nexus_cli/README.md

-nexus-cli get_global_settings                                                  # Prints out your Nexus' current setttings and saves them to a file. nexus-cli get_group_repository group_id                                        # Gets information about the given group repository. nexus-cli get_license_info                                                     # Returns the license information of the server. nexus-cli get_logging_info                                                     # Gets the log4j Settings of the Nexus server. nexus-cli get_nexus_configuration                                              # Prints out configuration from the .nexus_cli file that helps inform where artifacts will be uploaded. nexus-cli get_nexus_status                                                     # Prints out information about the Nexus instance. nexus-cli get_pub_sub repository_id                                            # Returns the publish/subscribe status of the given repository.
+nexus-cli get_global_settings                                                  # Prints out your Nexus' current setttings and saves them to a file. nexus-cli get_group_repository group_id                                        # Gets information about the given group repository. nexus-cli get_license_info                                                     # Returns the license information of the server. nexus-cli get_logging_info                                                     # Gets the logger settings of the Nexus server. nexus-cli get_nexus_configuration                                              # Prints out configuration from the .nexus_cli file that helps inform where artifacts will be uploaded. nexus-cli get_nexus_status                                                     # Prints out information about the Nexus instance. nexus-cli get_pub_sub repository_id                                            # Returns the publish/subscribe status of the given repository.